-This study, supported through the NICHD DIR, examined whether various metabolites of catecholamines could help distinguish various hereditary forms of the tumor.
+This study examined whether various metabolites of catecholamines could help distinguish various hereditary forms of the tumor.
 The researchers examined pheochromocytoma patients who had mutations in the VHL, SDHB, SDHD, MEN2, or NF1 genes.
 The researchers were able to group patients according to their gene mutations based on the amount of the different metabolites measured in their blood.
 These findings show that the distinct patterns of blood levels of different metabolites can be a cost-effective method (versus full genetic testing) to determine a patient's mutations.
-(Source: Eisenhofer, G., et al. (2011).
-Clinical Chemistry.
 PMID: 21262951)

 Other Activities and Advances

-This conference, held in Washington, DC, brought together leading clinicians from around the world to educate patients and primary care physicians about pheochromocytoma.
-Researchers presented the latest information on the diagnosis, genetics, and treatments of pheochromocytoma, and patients had the opportunity to ask questions and interact with experts in this disease
+- The International Patient Symposium on Pheochromocytoma: Working Together Today For a Better Tomorrow, held June 28–29, 2012, in Washington, DC, brought together leading clinicians from around the world to educate patients and primary care physicians about pheochromocytoma.
+Researchers presented the latest information on the diagnosis, genetics, and treatments of pheochromocytoma, and patients had the opportunity to ask questions and interact with experts in this disease.